zpatronus/iclicker_join_class_alarm/README.md

      ![image-20240925172305852](./README.assets/image-20240925172305852.png)

+   - (Optional) Click "Class History", and then click "Overview" to bypass autoplay restrictions if the alarm does not work and you want not just notifications.
-   - Once installed, the main script will automatically run on the that page.
+   - Once installed, the main script will automatically run on that page.
    - It will check for the keyword every second, and if found, will stop refreshing the page and trigger an alarm and notification.
    - You should turn it off when you are doing quiz, or it will refresh the page.